akeeba/panopticon/documentation/Mail Templates.md

 All mail types support the following variables:

-* `[NAME]` The name of the user receiving the email.
-In case of an additional email set up on a site's preferences, the email address of the recipient is used instead.
-* `[EMAIL]` The email address of the recipient.
 * `[URL]` The URL to your Akeeba Panopticon installation

 ### Joomla!™ core update